AlexandrosPol/Data-Science-Projects/README.md

 packages used: numpy, pandas, matplotlib, seaborn, scikit-learn

 ## Running the Scripts
-Each script can be executed within RStudio.
-Set the working directory to the location of the data files or update the file paths in the scripts accordingly.
+Each script can be executed either within RStudio (for R projects) and using Jupyter Notebook or another IDE (for python projects).

 ## Projects
 ### Soil Data Clustering
 This project applies k-means clustering to soil data from Northern Greece to identify patterns and inform better agricultural practices.
 [View the script](https://github.com/AlexandrosPol/Data-Science-Projects/blob/main/Soil%20Types%20Identification%20Analysis/Soil%20Dataset%20-%20k%20means%20clustering.R).

 ### Market Basket Analysis
 This project applies the apriori algorithm to discover patterns and trends in country visit data, revealing insights into traveler behaviors and country associations.
 [View the script](https://github.com/AlexandrosPol/Data-Science-Projects/blob/main/Countries%20Visitation%20Analysis/Countries%20Dataset%20-%20apriori%20algorithm.R).